 At this point, you should be able to see the Environment in the

-Idle state in Control Room, and you can test executing a simple bot like Python template.
+Idle state in Control Room, and you can test executing a simple bot like Python - Minimal Template.

 This setup, however, will shut down once you log out of the machine or the terminal, so you should move on to the service setup next.

 Create the service config filetouch /etc/systemd/system/RobocorpAgentCore.service sudo chmod 664 /etc/systemd/system/RobocorpAgentCore.service

 Add the following content to the config file